Specifying a Character Set

 Notes:

-As an example of the use of ASCII, consider the problem of printing the result of a numerical calculation on a terminal, or over a communications line to a printer.
+As an example of the use of ASCII, consider the problem of printing the result of a numerical calculation on a terminal, or sending it over a communications line.

 Suppose the number to be printed is (in binary) 01101100;